PrabalAryal/stationary_websit_with_django/README.md

 ## Project Status

 As of now, the work on this project has been completed.
-The item selling section is left untouched as I do not possess any stocks or items which can be displayed.
-This project is concluded for now and may be revisited in the future for further enhancements or functionality additions.
+The items selling section is left untouched as I do not possess any stocks or items which can be displayed.
+This project is concluded for now and may be revisited in the future for further enhancements or any other functionality additions.